 Growing up in a martial arts family, Michael Foley and his brothers were raised in the dojo.
 Mike Foley Sr., Michael’s father, founded Foley’s Martial Arts in 1978, giving the brothers exposure to combat sports at a young age.
-The Kenpo Karate black belt, and tournament fighting champion layed the foundation for his sons, along with hundreds of other martial artist in the province, to progress from.
+Mike Foley Sr. is a direct student and black belt under Canadian Kenpo Karate founder Jean Guy Angell.
+While living in Montreal in the 1970s, Mr. Foley Sr. received his training directly from Mr. Angell and earned a reputation as a formidable competitor.
+The tournament fighting champion provided the foundation for his sons, along with hundreds of other martial artist in the province, to progress from.

 Michael started competing in 1988 and took part in every available tournament.
 In the Spring of 1989 he attended his first out of province tournament at the Kenpo Nationals in Montreal Quebec where he took a bronze medal.

-The Foley family got their introduction to kickboxing when heavyweight world champion and Shroin Ryu Karate black belt Joe Lewis traveled to Newfoundland for a series of seminars in St. John’s in 1991 and again at the Foley home dojo in Spaniard’s Bay 1992.
+The Foley family were introduced to the sport of kickboxing by heavyweight world champion and Shorin Ryu Karate black belt Joe Lewis.
+Mr. Lewis was brought to Newfoundland for a series of seminars in St. John’s in 1991 and again at the Foley home dojo in Spaniard’s Bay in 1992 by Mr. Foley Sr.

 In 1996, Michael won his first Senior Men’s black belt fighting tournament and held the top spot at the black belt level locally for the next six years.